Tom-Bom-badil/trovis-modbus/README.md

 <sup>Note: The non-SAMSON models have not yet been tested.
 The figures are based on the currently available documentation.</sup>

-Other compatible OEM controllers will likely work based on the TROVIS model identity they provide.
-OEM controllers use the corresponding TROVIS model profile and are not maintained with separate datapoint definitions.
+Other compatible OEM controllers will likely work, based on the TROVIS model identity they provide.
+OEM controllers return and use the corresponding TROVIS model profile and are not maintained with separate datapoint definitions.

 ## Testing and validation

 All releases of the library are tested with the following hardware setup:

-- 1 × `TROVIS 5576`: live heating controller, Anlage 2.1 and four additional
+- 1× `TROVIS 5576`: live heating controller, Anlage 2.1 (4 required + 4 additional Pt1000 sensors),
-  Pt 1000 sensors,
-- 1 × `TROVIS 5578`: dedicated test controller, Anlage 6.1 and fully equipped
+- 1× `TROVIS 5578`: dedicated testing device, Anlage 6.1 (fully equipped with 17 Pt1000 sensors),
-  with 17 Pt 1000 sensors,
-- 1 × `TROVIS 5579`: dedicated test controller, Anlage 5.1 and fully equipped
+- 1× `TROVIS 5579`: dedicated testing device, Anlage 5.1 (fully equipped
-  with 17 Pt 1000 sensors.
+  with 17 Pt1000 sensors).

 Additional software-based tests are part of the project to ensure code quality and consistency.

-## Documentation
+## Documentation, contribution guidelines

 Detailed architecture, usage examples, datapoint behavior, development setup, branch workflow, contribution guidance, and known limitations are documented in the [project wiki](https://github.com/Tom-Bom-badil/trovis-modbus/wiki).

-Home Assistant support is maintained separately in [`trovis-modbus-hass`](https://github.com/Tom-Bom-badil/trovis-modbus-hass).
+Support for the Home Assistant integration is maintained separately in [`trovis-modbus-hass`](https://github.com/Tom-Bom-badil/trovis-modbus-hass).